 day 7 - SUMMIT day! we left around 11:30pm to start our hike to the summit. we used our headlamps to see most of the night although certain portions we turned them off and walked by moon light which was simply stunning. the hike up is a little bit of a blur - i had some acute mountain sickness (aka hard to breathe) so i just kept putting one foot in front of the other to keep moving. my water bottle froze over - too cold up there and i remember being freezing which was weird because every other day i usually wore less layers than most people. i remember seeing the sunrise as we approached stella point - which was the end of the major uphill section. it was beautiful. see pics! once we reached stella point around 7:30 i believe we still had another hour hike to get to uhuru peak, the highest point. along that hour long hike we saw some crazy glaciers, amazing views of africa and the crater. getting to the peak was breathtaking - literally. we arrived as a team which was a great culmination to the last few days. i owe a huge thank you to everyone on our team for all their help making sure we summited. there were about 4 of us that were not doing swell so apparently there was a point that we might not have made it up since they were afraid of us being at such high altitude for so long.

-day 8: the last day on the mountain. we started off the day with a dance/song from the africans. this was one of the songs (not from our trip, but actually some of the guys were the same!). our guys were more animated. after getting on our way, we hiked downhill for about 3.5 hours. once we got to the bottom we had lunch and a gear exchange where we donated some of our stuff to the africans who they did a raffle for who got to decide which gear they wanted first. hiking poles were popular despite the fact that they all made fun of us for using them on the trip.
+day 8: the last day on the mountain. we started off the day with a dance/song from the africans. this was one of the songs (not from our trip, but actually some of the guys were the same!). our guys were more animated. after getting on our way, we hiked downhill for about 3.5 hours. once we got to the bottom we had lunch and a gear exchange where we donated some of our stuff to the africans who they did a raffle for who got to decide which gear they wanted first. hiking poles were popular despite the fact that they all made fun of us for using them on the trip.most underappreciated items until we were on the mountain:

-1. thick socks
+1. thick socks2. hiking poles

 3. the views - simply amazing